ncteisen/grpc-prober-generators/generated_probers/README.md

-This is the landing point for all generated probers.
+This is the default landing point for all generated probers.